 Inauguration date: 2010

-Interesting fact: The Bilbao Airport is among the six most profitable Spanish airports.
+Interesting fact: The Bilbao Airport is among the six most profitable Spanish airports, even though it is not one of the biggest airports in Spain in terms of size.
 It is popularly known as “La Paloma” (The Dove) because it was designed to look like a bird taking flight.

 Carrasco International Airport, Montevideo, Uruguay